No upcoming games

 Sydney FC went on to win the inaugural A-League Men’s Championship at Allianz Stadium in 2006 with club Hall of Fame legend Steve Corica scoring the only goal of the game set up by Dwight Yorke.

 Corica was to be captain four years later when the Sky Blues lifted their first double, winning the Championship and Premiership in the same 2009-10 season, after a penalty shootout against Melbourne Victory.
-Korean Byun Sung-hwan scored the winning penalty on that night.
+Korean Byun Sung-Hwan scored the winning penalty on that night.

 The double was a feat match by Sydney FC’s women’s squad who became Premiers and Champions under Head Coach Alen Stajcic in 2009 for the first time in only their second season in the competition.